DevExpress-Examples/wpf-blank-app-with-the-northwind-database/README.md

 You can use this example to create DevExpress projects and explore our features.

+We used the [DevExpress Template Gallery](https://docs.devexpress.com/WPF/16495/whats-installed/template-gallery) to create this project, so it includes the [DevExpress ThemedWindow](https://docs.devexpress.com/WPF/DevExpress.Xpf.Core.ThemedWindow) as a root element.
+Refer to the [Themes](https://docs.devexpress.com/WPF/7406/common-concepts/themes) topic for more information about custom-designed themes.

 To connect your project to a database:

 1. Add the **ADO.NET Entity Data Model** to your project: